 Some (again, not Houghton et al.) have suggested that there are still further permission barriers that OA needs to eliminate.
-This has even led to the definition of two forms of OA, 'Gratis OA' (free of online access barriers) and 'Libre OA' (free of online access barriers) and the right to republish (which is hardly necessary when a paper is already free for all online!) and the right to harvest, data-mine and republish or sell the results (which will undoubtedly follow naturally after universal Green OA), it is not clear that permissions are a problem once there is universal Green OA.
+This has even led to the definition of two forms of OA, 'Gratis OA' (free of online access barriers) and 'Libre OA' (free of online access barriers as well as free of permission barriers).
+Apart from the right to republish (which is hardly necessary when a paper is already free for all online!) and the right to harvest, data-mine and republish or sell the results (which will undoubtedly follow naturally after universal Green OA), it is not clear that permissions are a problem once there is universal Green OA.
 Permission to re-use is, in contrast, a very real problem for research data and for software, but that is not an OA problem - though, again, universal Green OA will no doubt help pave the way toward a solution.